 This super flavourful aioli would make the perfect dipping sauce for these Buffalo Chicken Fries, so I highly recommend giving it a try!

-I drizzled a teensy amount of the aioli onto the Buffalo Chicken Fries to make them look pretty for the photos, but believe me, they were drenched in the spicy aioli once I was done.
-It adds so much flavour to the buffalo fries, I couldn’t get enough.
+I drizzled a teensy amount of the aioli onto the Buffalo Chicken Fries to make them look pretty for the photos, but believe me, they were drenched once I was done.
+It adds so much flavour to the buffalo fries, I couldn’t get enough!

 And there you have it, a delicious appetizer that’s easy to make and even easier to eat!
-Perfect for game day, potlucks, parties or a quick an easy weeknight meal.
+Perfect for game day, potlucks, parties or a quick and easy weeknight meal.

 FOLLOW QUEENSLEE APPÉTIT

 Like what you see?
 Make sure you‘re following Queenslee Appétit for more tasty recipes!